-- networking and why it is important - informational interviews and how students can benefit from them - importance of properly executed resumes, applications, cover letters, and thank-you notes - importance of practicing interviewing techniques
+- networking and why it is important - · informational interviews and how students can benefit from them - importance of properly executed resumes, applications, cover letters, and thank-you notes - importance of practicing interviewing techniques

-- 1. allows you to try jobs firsthand; broadens your experiences; helps you to build your resume; might even get you a job offer - 2. self-answered (specific friends, parents, clergy, teachers, etc.) - 3. a specific library, school, business, newspaper, professional magazine, career center, books ONet, ACINet, Monster, etc. - 4. you are learning from someone who is doing the same work that you want to do; you are expanding your network; you are improving your interviewing skills; you may learn about unadvertised jobs
+- 1. allows you to try jobs firsthand; broadens your experiences; helps you to build your resume; might even get you a job offer - 2. self-answered (specific friends, parents, clergy, teachers, etc.) - 3.
+Physical; a specific library, school, business, newspaper, professional magazine, career center, books Internet; O\Net, Career OneStop, Monster, etc. - 4. you are learning from someone who is doing the same work that you want to do; you are expanding your network; you are improving your interviewing skills; you may learn about unadvertised jobs - 5. self-answered

 The following are sample answers.
-Pages 74 and 75 provide more possible responses.
+Pages 73 and 74 in the Career Compass provide more possible responses.

 - 1. Social security card, copy of resume, copy of personal references, samples of work, portfolio, black pen.
-(Other items are listed on page 74 of the Delaware Career Compass.) - 2.
+(Other items are listed on page 73 of the Career Compass.) - 2.
 Know the company, check your closet for appropriate dress, and practice interview questions. - 3.
 What products or services does the company provide?
-Who are its major competitors? - 4.
-Offer a firm handshake, speak clearly and concisely, be positive and polite, and have reasons why the employer should hire you. - 5.
+What is the company's philosophy? - 4.
+Shake hands firmly, maintain eye contact, answer clearly and honestly, be positive and enthusiastic.
+Have reasons why the employer should hire you! - 5.
 What do you consider your greatest strengths and weaknesses?
 What interests you about this job?
 Why should I hire you? - 6.
 What three words would you use to describe this company?
 Please describe the managerial style in this office.
 Is there anything else you need to know about me in order for me to be fully considered for the job? - 7.
-After an interview, you should send a thank-you letter expressing appreciation to the interviewer for taking the time to see you.
+After an interview, you should send a thank-you letter within 24 hours expressing appreciation to the interviewer for taking the time to see you.